Picovoice/picovoice/sdk/web/README.md

-# Picovoice Binding for Web
+# Picovoice SDK for Web

 # Picovoice